radhikayusuf/mvvm-kotlin-framework/README.md

 # mvvm-kotlin-framework

-Framework with MVVM design patter
+Framework with MVVM design pattern
 - This Framework refers to google-sample mvvm
 - You can use this template : https://github.com/radhikayusuf/android-template